 - When your man is out chopping wood to keep you warm this winter, give him a back massage with this before bed.

 Okay, so whip up a batch of this, and store it in a cool dark place.
 It will stay good for quite a while.

 - 2 heaping tablespoons arnica gel

 - Place beeswax in a small saucepan.
 Heat over low heat until melted.
-Turn off the heat and pour in sweet almond oil.
+Turn off the heat and pour in apricot kernel oil.
 Mix well.